Commander-Spellbook/commander-spellbook-api-wrapper/README.md

 });
 ```

-Using numbers are also supported:
+Using numbers to restrict the number of colors is also supported:

 ```js
 spellbook.search("Kiki ci>2").then((result) => {